Mrjaggu/bootstrap/README.md

 # bootstrap
 How to find confidence interval for any distribution using bootstrap.
-Bootstrap is used when we dont know parameter of distribution like variance or standard deviation
+Bootstrap is used when we dont know parameter of any distribution like variance or standard deviation